 The case of Flying Cars

-One of the most significant cases of unsustainable “futurist” products is probably that of Flying Cars (but the cases of self-driving cars, or electric city cars, present the same basic problems, albeit in different scales).
+One of the most significant cases of unsustainable “futurist” products is probably that of Flying Cars (but the cases of Autonomous Vehicles, or electric city cars, present the same basic problems, albeit in different scales).

 Many companies are working on the Flying Cars – such vehicles are already operating as Taxis in the futurist contexts of Arab cities – which ignore the unsustainability of such products (for example, lack of quality such as affordability, compatibility of regulatory frameworks, sophistication of technologies used that can only be maintained by personnel with high skills, etc …).